smirnoffkin/about-Satoshi/README.md

 The [account](https://bitcointalk.org/index.php?action=profile;u=3) on this forum has not been hacked yet.
 ![](docs/bitcointalk_profile.png)

 >Also I didn`t find the so-called "farewell" Satoshi message.
-His latest forum posts show that he continues to work.
+His latest forum posts show that he continued to work.
 So Satoshi just suddenly disappeared without telling anyone?
 ![](docs/last_message.png)

 So, another important figure in our history is [Hal Finney](https://en.wikipedia.org/wiki/Hal_Finney_(computer_scientist)).
->Today, with a very high degree of probability, one can be sure that Hal Finney is the first in history, after Satoshi Nakamoto, a user and miner of bitcoin.
+>Today, with a very high degree of probability, one can be sure that Hal Finney is the first in history, after Satoshi Nakamoto, user and miner of bitcoin.

 I learned about this man from the [podcast with Vitalik Buterin](https://www.youtube.com/watch?v=3x1b_S6Qp2Q&t=284s).